It seems that 2015 has really been maca’s year, doesn’t it?

 Maca boosts athletic performance

 Since the days of the ancient Incan warriors, maca has been used as a natural performance booster.
-I personally like to put a teaspoon in my pre-workout smoothie to boost my energy levels.
+I personally like to put a teaspoon or two in my pre-workout smoothie to boost my energy levels.
 And, in a study on male cyclists, subjects who consumed maca every day for two weeks improved their time trial results faster than those who did not consume maca1.

 Maca boosts libido and sexual function